 One main objective of the Chesapeake chapter of Habitat for Humanity — our firm’s main affiliate and one of two active Habitat affiliates in Baltimore City — is to exert a strong force in revitalizing particular lots in the Pigtown neighborhood, which is within walking distance of the Inner Harbor, Camden Yards, and M&T Bank Stadium.
 Recently, 20 row homes were renovated within the vicinity of the site where we volunteered, with support for three of the homes coming from the Baltimore Ravens Foundation.

 Habitat for Humanity extends its revitalization efforts one step further with its home improvement discount stores, ReStore.
 Located in various places across Maryland, ReStore benefits anyone looking for more affordable furniture, appliances, tools, and accessories.
 The store not only provides Habitat for Humanity with household items but also donates 100 percent of its proceeds to fund future Habitat projects.

-Through our ongoing volunteer work with Habitat for Humanity of the Chesapeake, Marks, Thomas Architects hopes to lead by example, and to inspire individuals and organizations to volunteer in their own communities — and participate in making a meaningful contribution to our neighborhoods and the built environment.
+Through our ongoing volunteer work with Habitat for Humanity of the Chesapeake, Marks Thomas hopes to lead by example, and to inspire individuals and organizations to volunteer in their own communities — and participate in making a meaningful contribution to our neighborhoods and the built environment.

 As a wise individual once said,“Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.”

 Are you looking for an architecture firm with a strong social conscience?
-Marks, Thomas Architects can help.
+Marks Thomas can help.
 Reach out to us to start a conversation.